bcgov/cas-registration/docs/registration_part_2/backend-structure.md

 - `tests/v1/`
 - `tests/v2/`

 Each version folder contains the relevant code for that version.
-New features and updates will be implemented in the `v2` folders while the `v1` folders will maintain the existing codebase.
+New features and updates will be implemented in the `v2` folders while the `v1` folders will maintain the existing codebase. `v1` endpoints all start with `/v1/`.

 ## API Endpoints

 ### New API Endpoints

-1. **For Updated Endpoints**: If an existing API endpoint is being updated or enhanced, place the new version of the endpoint in the `api/v2` folder.
-The endpoint **MUST** start with `/v2/...`.
+1. **For Existing Endpoints**: If a `v1` API endpoint can be used as-is, create a copy of the `v1` endpoint in the `v2` folder.
+(This will make it easier for us to retire `v1`).

    Example: